Floorp-Projects/Floorp/docs/overview/ios.rst

 ---------

 WKWebView is part of Apple`s WebKit framework.
-It supports a complete web browsing experience, rendering HTML, CSS, and JavaScrip content alongside an app`s native views.
+It supports a complete web browsing experience, rendering HTML, CSS, and JavaScript content alongside an app`s native views.
 It can also be thought of as an API to help render web pages on Apple platforms.
 For more information on WKWebView itself, please see `Apple's documentation <https://developer.apple.com/documentation/webkit/wkwebview>`_.